It’s a funny old life with multiple sclerosis and I write about whatever’s on my mind, no matter how trivial or random

 I was dismissed from my last job for having MS – I won the tribunal – and I’m now working for my friend’s company and enjoying every minute as a building site project manager, muddy boots and all.

 I’m chuffed to say that I was a finalist for the MS Society’s MS Digital Media of the Year 2013 award and again in 2016.
 I was also a finalist for the MS Society’s Campaigner of the Year 2017 and my boss was a finalist for Employer of The Year in 2018.

-In the meantime, I recently completed an MA in Creative Writing at Cardiff Metropolitan University and was awarded a Distinction as well as the MA Humanities Award for academic excellence.
+In the meantime, I completed an MA in Creative Writing at Cardiff Metropolitan University and was awarded a Distinction as well as the MA Humanities Award for Academic Excellence.

 My book, ‘Stumbling In Flats’ was short-listed for The International Rubery Book Award 2015.
-My MA dissertation story, ‘Who Cares?’ has been short-listed for the 2017 Exeter Story Prize.
+My MA dissertation story, ‘Who Cares?’ was short-listed for the 2017 Exeter Story Prize.

 In Spring 2016, I was asked to be the MS advisor for the short film, ‘Spoon Fed’, starring Lesley Sharp (Scott and Bailey, The Full Monty) and Joseph Mawle (Game of Thrones), and I also had a walk-on part, an interesting, nerve-wracking and illuminating experience.

-I’m a member of the MS Society Cymru Wales Council and also take part in academic research for several organisations as a patient representative.
-I write for numerous websites, including The World Vs. MS (as a Committee member), Teva Pharmaceuticals (as a content adviser), the UK MS Society and many others and have been interviewed by BBC Wales and BBC Radio Wales on the topic of disability discrimination.
+As well as taking part in academic research for several organisations as a patient representative, I write for numerous websites, including Sanofi Genzyme (as a Committee member), Teva Pharmaceuticals (as a content adviser), the UK MS Society and many others and I have been interviewed by BBC Wales and BBC Radio Wales on the topic of disability discrimination.
 Aside that, I speak at conferences across the UK and Europe, most recently in Hungary, Athens and Copenhagen.

 pizzas protein shakes (things have changed since 2012) and expensive t-shirts.